 We then centered the gray Lego Baseplate in the middle of the table.
 This Lego Baseplate is extra-large.
 You could use all green Lego Baseplates, but we made the center look like a “street” and surrounded it with green Lego Baseplates for “grass”.
 After the centerpiece was measured out, we taped it down to the table with blue painter’s tape.

 We then took the green Lego Baseplates and placed them around the edges of the table.
-We temporary secured the green Baseplates to the gray Baseplate with Legos.
-Angry Husband then went underneath the edge of where the green Baseplate comes up to the edge of the table, and took a Sharpie to mark the area to be cut (excess Baseplate).
-Angry Husband then used a level as a straight edge and cut the green Baseplate on the backside (non bumpy side) with an Exacto Knife.
+We temporarily secured the green Baseplates to the gray Baseplate with Legos.
+Angry Husband then went underneath the edge of where the green Baseplate comes up to the edge of the table and took a Sharpie to mark the area to be cut (excess Baseplate).
+Angry Husband then used a level as a straight edge and cut the green Baseplate on the backside (non-bumpy side) with an Exacto Knife.
 He said that he did not cut all the way through, but scored it.
 He then snapped the plate to break it into two pieces.

 After each cut was made, Angry Husband placed the cut pieces of green Lego Baseplate around the edges of the table.
 He secured them with Legos to the gray piece.
 This may not seem important, but it is VERY important to the layout of this Lego table.
 You have to secure the pieces with Legos for proper spacing.
 If you butt the pieces of together and just tape them, they will not line up.
 Angry Husband showed me this.
 It is very easy to make a mistake during this part of the process.
 We had a box of loose Legos nearby that we used for placement.